Home-cooked ideas are on the menu at Elisco’s Creative Cafe

 I talked to John Elisco for 29 minutes and 30 seconds on the day of our meeting.
 In that time, I learned the names, titles, and hometowns of everyone on the team; was given a narrated tour of the building; and received a detailed account of what Lawrenceville was like 14 years ago (in a nutshell: nothing like it is now).
 Very quickly, I discovered just how much these people care — about the work they do; about their clients; about each other.

-You can’t walk past Elisco Advertising’s front door without noticing the agency’s logo.
+You can’t walk past the agency’s front door without noticing its logo.
 It’s not a hop, and it’s certainly not a marijuana bud, though Elisco’s been asked about both.
 It’s an artichoke.
 And it fits this company like a glove.

 “Sometimes people will ask about the artichoke,” he says. “‘Why an artichoke?’
 I think what I would want people to know is why we picked it.
-We liked it because it represented our Italian heritage … that it is unique, that it has multiple layers.
+We liked it because it represented our Italian heritage.
+[We liked] that it is unique, that it has multiple layers.
 And at the center of it is a really good heart.”